Latest posts by dailygri (see all)

 Distinguishing Characteristics: Indescript and interchangeable.

 Chuck and Terry hold the distinction of never actually appearing “in real life,” yet still having a dream-related death sequence.
 The pair are introduced as special effects assistants to Chase, “Heather Langenkamp”‘s effects guru husband in the opening scene, and get murdered by an animatronic Freddy glove — but it all turns out to be Heather’s dream.
-Later, we hear that they fair to show up for work and much later, almost as an afterthought in a “hey, we forgot to resolve this minor subplot” way, we learn that they’ve keep killed via a newscast.
+Later, we hear that they fail to show up for work and much later, almost as an afterthought in a “hey, we forgot to resolve this minor subplot” way, we learn that they’ve been killed via a newscast.
 Technically, we never see them “alive,” and even during the brief period where we see them in a dream, they’re not given any personality traits.
 I don’t know who played who, and even though I am writing this with the IMDb page open in order to determine the actors’ names, I’m not going to bother figuring that out.